cohjr/Python-Code/README.md

 7-6-16
 Python powerball generator program
-Could not get the duplicate random number feature finished.
+Only part not working is duplicate random number feature.
 Commented out the code.
+(2 or more sets of equal duplicates)